doctorfree/Asciiville/README.md

 * **show_moon** : display the phase of the Moon
 * **show_weather** : display a weather report
 * **tdraw** : ASCII drawing tool (only added if `go` is installed)
+* **termprofset** : set/restore default profile settings for the Gnome and Tilix terminals

 Additional detail and info can be found in the [Asciiville Wiki](https://github.com/doctorfree/Asciiville/wiki).